helloSystem/docs/developer/rpi.md

 * Power on the Raspberry Pi
 * After some time you should land in a login screen
 * Log in with `root`, password `root`
-* Install some basic software with `pkg install -y xorg xterm nano openbox fluxbox`
+* Install some basic software with `pkg install -y xorg xterm nano openbox fluxbox git-lite`

 __NOTE:__ `fluxbox` is not strictly needed and can be removed later on, but it gives us a graphical desktop session while we are working on installing helloDesktop